phamtuanchip/E-Learning-system-GateIn/README.md

 Projects started from 20/5/2013.
 Update wiki and download source code for detail information of projects.
 Any request free to contact email: khanhthinh.45a4@gmail.com

+Use Google groups as discusion forums: mhst1304@googlegroups.com Use redmine for project management: http://www.hostedredmine.com/projects/mhst1304

 Updated 22/5/2013: Project in analysis and design phase.
 Updated 7/7/2013: Project in SPRINT 1, for more detail send an email to mhst1304@googlegroups.com.